thespis-rs/thespis_iface/README.md

 - currently spawned tasks swallow panics...
 We should do something about that.
 - try to relax pinning requirements where we can and impl unpin for things like addr to avoid forwarding pinning requirements to Actor.
+- use juliex and crossbeam channels? in pharos as well?
+- can we move the service recipient out of the macro?
+Like have a generic method on peer that will return you a recipient if the peer can reach that service?
+- compile time verification that a relay actually relays the sids we are given in a peer?

 ## Design issues: